omerbensaadon/omerbensaadon/README.md

 ### Hi there 👋

-My name is Omer Bensaadon and I am a Sr. PM @ Github working on Github Projects, Issues and Notifications!
+My name is Omer Bensaadon and I am a Sr. PM @ Github working on Github Projects!

 If we work together, and you want more information about working with me, check out my Personal User Manual: https://github.com/omerbensaadon/user-manual